Insights | By Howard Tiersky

-The team at FROM has worked with dozens and dozens of companies to create innovative new products, processes and channels to connect with customers.
+The team at FROM has worked with dozens and dozens of companies to create innovative new products, processes, and channels to connect with customers.
 It's very rewarding work for many reasons, one of which is the incredible people we get to work with at our clients.
 In fact, we find over and over that our clients have teams with tremendous knowledge, vision, and passion to serve their customers.
-And yet it can sometimes take an outside force (like us) to unleash their full creative potential or to catalyze the action need to move idea forward along the pathway of value.
+And yet, it can sometimes take an outside force (like us) to unleash their full creative potential or to catalyze the action need to move an idea forward along the pathway of value.
 Why is that?

 Having observed many companies go through transformations that yielded massively innovative thinking and action from teams that were previously struggling, the difference usually boils down to something that had been missing in the company's culture, processes, or environment.
 But what?

 Consider this analogy.
 To create fire you must have three key ingredients:

 - Some type of fuel